 The Costco app highlights current deals and offers, so checking it before heading to your Costco location can help you pre-plan and have a smoother trip, while still hitting the best deals.
 Plus, if you despise clipping coupons, you can use the app.
 Just show the cashier the Costco app on your smartphone to redeem offers and save money.

 One of the best ways to save money on groceries when shopping at Costco is to buy meat in bulk.
 You can portion it out and freeze it for later use.
 So, the next time you shop at the retailer, you’ll save money on food.

-Use your Costco credit card at the Costco pump and eligible stations worldwide to get 4 percent cash back.
-This offer is good for up to $7,000 of gas per year, with 1 percent cash back thereafter.
+Use your Costco credit card at the Costco pump and eligible stations worldwide to get 4% cashback.
+This offer is good for up to $7,000 of gas per year, with 1% cash back thereafter.